Iplay6432/PianoPython2/README.md

 ## Requirements
 > [!NOTE]
-> If your using the precompiiled version from the realease tabs at least Java 23 is currently required because it was compiled using Java 23
+> If your using the precompiiled version from the realease tabs at least Java 23.01 is currently required because it was compiled using Java 23.01.
+No python version is required to be installed

 Tested on Python v3.13.1 and Java 23 but should work with the same requirements for pyglet and swing